Keynote utilities: AI2Key and SVG2Keynote

 Open or create an Illustrator document and select File > Export > Keynote Document (key).
 AI2Key creates a Keynote presentation with a single slide, which has the measurements of the AI document (in pixels).
 Load the presentation in Keynote, select the shapes and click Format > Shape > Make Editable.
 Voila, happy editing of vector paths in Keynote.

-I have received some emails with recurring questions and will list answers here.
+I have received a number of recurring questions and will list answers here.

-Convert shapes from PDF documents into Keynote and modify them
+How can I convert shapes from PDF documents to Keynote and modify them?

 Adobe Illustrator can either directly open PDF files, or content selected from PDF documents can be inserted as shapes using copy&paste.
 AI2Key can then convert the shapes to Keynote.

-Convert Illustrator shapes to Apple Pages or Numbers
+How can I convert Illustrator shapes to Apple Pages or Numbers?

 Shapes in Keynote, Pages, and Numbers are compatible.
 Once AI2Key has converted Illustrator files to a Keynote document, all embedded shapes can simply by copied to Pages or Numbers using copy&paste.